dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/setting_up_ratings.md

 When reviewers reach your numeric rating, they will see your custom description next to each number.

 ![Viewing a rating with a custom scale.](../images/rating_setup_11.png)

+---

+## F.A.Q.

+### Can I choose to show a rating field to only a subset of reviewers?

+If your organization is on the "20 users" plan or higher, yes!
+You can group these reviewers into a team, and create a rating field that can be seen only by them.
+[Learn more about teams on Screendoor.](/articles/screendoor/collaboration/teams.html)